helloturbine/turbine-docs/docs/exceptions/index.md

 These are payments that have been collected via Shopify payments but that we can't tie to a payout.

+## Purchase Orders that are unacknowledged

+These are Purchase Orders for which emails have been sent, and acknowledgment has not been received within 3 days.

 ## 1005: Anvyl Vendor created.

 A vendor was found in Anvyl that was not found in Turbine.
 This vendor has been auto created.

 ## 1006: Anvyl supplier part not found.

 ## 1007: Anvyl Node created.

 A node was found in Anvyl that was not found in Turbine.
 This node has been auto created.